H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 4. **Centering spatial justice as an evaluative framework** rather than treating geographic distribution as a secondary concern
-5. **Demonstrating that economic geographic theory can inform infrastructure design** through working computational instruments (Ms. Jarvis, MountainShares) — with the full system confirmed live at **30/30 preflight, exit 0** as of April 22–23, 2026
+5. **Demonstrating that economic geographic theory can inform infrastructure design** through working computational instruments (Ms. Allis, MountainShares) — with the full system confirmed live at **30/30 preflight, exit 0** as of April 22–23, 2026

 This positions the thesis as making a **theoretical contribution to economic geography**